SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 to be, and downright crazy about it.
 True, more _voters_ identify with liberal policies.
-But Republicans have manipulated unrepresentative features of our government (gerrymandering, voter suppression, unrepresentative Senate, packed Supreme Court) to perpetuate their minority rule.
+But Republicans have manipulated unrepresentative features of our government (gerrymandering, voter suppression, unrepresentative Senate, packed Supreme Court) to castrate elections and perpetuate their minority rule.
 Americans may be more liberal, but American _government_ is sliding into fascism.
 But then, this is the AEI we're listening to, so it makes sense he would assert that the country is 'more liberal.'

 Like his fellow conservative David Brooks, he says he thinks liberals aren't religious enough or engaged in civic groups enough, like conservatives.
 Pfeh.